c-h-david/rapid/README.md

 >```

 ### Install netCDF
-The Network Common Data Form (NetCDF) was already installed with apt-get.
+The Network Common Data Form (NetCDF) was already installed with `apt-get`.

 However, the environment should be updated using: